**_When the Blood Moon calls, it sings for death,

 The Ink-mage saunters into view and mounts Whisper on his shoulder while the tune smoothly alters to a string accompaniment.
 He fires with relish.

 The shot cracks like thunder, zipping directly for the prey enslaved in Thresh’s wall of spectral fire.
 With it, Talon is gone.

 His cloak is a swirl of steeped reds and violets, catching in the wind as he leaps off the trees.
 His sole seeing eye shines like a lonely, blue beacon in the mist.
 In that instant, he’s thankful for the mask again.
 Perhaps, in some inexplicable way, it's the shield that keeps his other half hidden, unaware of the horrors done by his hand, allowing it to be somewhat less demon and more...

 And then the blue dissipates, and in bleeds the colour of the night.

 Talon strikes like a silent storm, a perfect circle of whirling double-edged blades that spin out silver and convene red, just in time with Jhin’s final, explosive shot.
 The effect is utterly devastating.

 “Curtain Call.”
-Jhin’s gravelly voice slurs as he flourishes a practised bow in his direction.
-Talon doesn't spare a glance at him or the aftermath, instead making a running leap for the nearest trunk.
+Jhin’s gravelly voice slurs as he flourishes a practised bow.
+Talon doesn't spare a glance at him or the aftermath, instead making a running leap for the nearest tree.
 Two ascending steps has him deftly vaulting back to the shadows.

 Without the Blood Moon, his days are all but lost to weary meandering, to mindlessly traversing the bounds of both realms, to seeking answers and never finding them.

-Only on this night, as he wavers on the edge of succumbing to an insatiable, all-consuming rage, do fragments of his past visit him.
+Only on this night - as he wavers on the edge of an insatiable, all-consuming rage - do fragments of his past visit him.
 He hopes, maybe one day, he might remember her name.

 Maybe one day, he’ll remember why he is what he is.